South Australia

 As with other German settlements, the combination of church and school was important.
 A school was established in Bethanien by Pastor Fritzsche in 1842, and the third teacher there was Friedrich Topp, who had arrived in Adelaide on the 15th October 1842 on the Taglione.
 Topp started work in the Bethanien school in 1843/44.
 His career spanned 45 years and he was still teaching in his 80th year.
 He served as the verger and organist of the church, and kept minutes of meetings in beautiful hand-writing.
 He was known as a hard-working promoter of religious faith and he made many home visits to sick people.
 The children were taught in two groups: the older ones in the morning, and the younger ones in the afternoon.
 Apart from the usual basic subjects, there was also an emphasis on Bible stories and on hymns[3].

-Gravestone in the Pioneer Cemetery at Bethany
+Gravestone for Friedrich Topp and his wife in the Pioneer Cemetery at Bethany

 Charles Otto of Bethany wrote a comic poem in German about Bethany, probably in the 1860s.
 Here are two of its nine verses.[4]